 Interstate Council for Natural and Technogenic Emergencies;

-Advisory Council for Labour, Migration and Social Protection of the Population;
+Advisory Council on Labour, Migration and social protection population;

-Coordinating Council of the CIS Member States on Informatization under the Regional Commonwealth in the field of Communications;
+Coordination Council of the CIS Member States on Informatization under the Regional Commonwealth in the Field of Communications;

 Council of Heads of Statistical Services of the Commonwealth Member States;

-Council of Heads of Customs Services of the States - Members of the Commonwealth;
+Council of Heads of Customs Services of the Commonwealth Member States;

 and etc.

-In the adopted declaration, the members of the Commonwealth declared
+In the adopted declaration, the participants of the Commonwealth stated

 about their interaction on the basis of sovereign equality.